friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/mouseBasedMovement.md

 # Mouse-Based Camera Movement

 This function imitates a camera movements.
 With a left mouse-click the world can be rotated in the x- and y-direction.
-By enabling the exposed boolean *allow movement* in the inspector, the camera position can further be modified using WASDQE.
-This is enabled by modifying the camera position via the *set_shader_uniforms.cs* file.

 ---